JOGGINS FOSSIL CLIFFS, NOVA SCOTIA

 Before the Carboniferous Rainforest Collapse

 An extremely rich assemblage of fossils—lagerstatte—is exposed for miles along the eastern edge of the Bay of Fundy in Nova Scotia.
-Known as the Joggins Fossil Cliffs, it was here that Charles Lyell established the connection between ancient forests and the formation of coal deposits and that Sir William Dawson found, in 1859, what is still considered the world's oldest confirmed reptile, Hylonomus lyelli, the progenitor not only of dinosaurs but also of all birds and mammals.
+Known as the Joggins Fossil Cliffs, it was here that Charles Lyell established the connection between ancient forests and the formation of coal deposits and where Sir William Dawson found, in 1859, what is still considered the world's oldest confirmed reptile, Hylonomus lyelli, the progenitor not only of dinosaurs but also of all birds and mammals.
 It figured prominently in Chapter IX of Darwin's The Origin of Species and was a major part of the great debate on evolution in 1860 at Oxford between Bishop Samuel Wilberforce and Thomas Huxley.

 Joggins Fossil Cliffs, Bay of Fundy (Photo by Michael C. Rygel)